Glen Allen, Missouri

 Glen Allen is a village in central Bollinger County in Southeast Missouri, United States, located near the intersection of State Highway 34 and Route ZZ just west of Marble Hill.
 The population was 57 at the 2020 census.

 It is part of the Cape Girardeau–Jackson, MO-IL Metropolitan Statistical Area.

 History

 Glen Allen was settled circa 1870 and incorporated as a town in 1906.
 It was situated along the St. Louis, Iron Mountain and Southern Railway.

+2023 Tornado

+In the early morning hours of April 5, 2023, an EF-2 tornado ripped through Glen Allen causing widespread destruction and a number of injuries, including five fatalities.

 Glen Allen or Glenallen?

 The legal name of the settlement is "Glen Allen".
-However, the U.S. Post Office there is "Glenallen", which was also the spelling of the St. Louis Iron Mountain & Southern Railway company station there.
-Locals uniformly refer to this location as "Glen Allen", as does the U.S. Census Bureau.
+However, the U.S. Post Office is officially "Glenallen", spelled the same as the original company station of the St. Louis Iron Mountain & Southern Railway.

+Today locals uniformly refer to this location as "Glen Allen", as does the U.S. Census Bureau.
 The United States Geological Survey (USGS) refers to this community with both names, as does the State of Missouri.